The NSA Teams Up with the Chinese Government to Limit Internet Anonymity

-A political opponent to a government publishes articles putting the government in an unfavorable light.
+A second, apparently leaked ITU document offers surveillance and monitoring justifications that seem well-suited to repressive regimes:A political opponent to a government publishes articles putting the government in an unfavorable light.
 The government, having a law against any opposition, tries to identify the source of the negative articles but the articles having been published via a proxy server, is unable to do so protecting the anonymity of the author.

 This is being sold as a way to go after the bad guys, but it won't help.
 Here's Steve Bellovin on that issue:

 First, very few attacks these days use spoofed source addresses; the real IP address already tells you where the attack is coming from.
 Second, in case of a DDoS attack, there are too many sources; you can't do anything with the information.
 Third, the machine attacking you is almost certainly someone else's hacked machine and tracking them down (and getting them to clean it up) is itself time-consuming.

 TraceBack is most useful in monitoring the activities of large masses of people.
 But of course, that's why the Chinese and the NSA are so interested in this proposal in the first place.